 U.S. biotech companies may allocate an average of six months from entering an engagement with an executive search firm to officially onboard a new candidate.
 Extenuating circumstances (e.g., unpredictable market dynamics, or a long notice period of the chosen candidate) might result in a longer duration (e.g., ~9 months-1 year) from search start date to candidate start date.

 A proper onboarding process that includes sending European hires for 2-3 weeks to visit the U.S. HQ and integrate with colleagues will dramatically enhance the future cross-cultural relations and intercontinental alignment.

 Strengthen your U.S. HQ:

-U.S. biotech companies that build a hub outside of the U.S. differentiate themselves from competitors who don’t as they are now an international/global versus a national company.
-Having a talented EU team also allows U.S. biotech companies to critically assess whether they have the right team in the U.S. HQ.
+U.S. biotech companies that build a hub outside of the U.S. can differentiate themselves from competitors since they are now an international versus a national company.

 Build a diverse culture: